The Super Spy: Gameplay

-Development and release

 Reception

 In Japan, Game Machine listed The Super Spy on their December 15, 1990 issue as being the fifth most-successful table arcade unit of the month, outperforming titles such as Columns and its sequel.
 In North America, RePlay reported The Super Spy to be the seventh most-popular arcade game in January 1991.

 The game has been received with an overall mixed reception from critics since its initial release.